WORKFORCE

 Supporting Employers and Employees Through Childcare Challenges

-PA Chamber Vice President of Government Affairs Alex Halper testified before the House Children and Youth Committee, sharing that many Pennsylvania-based employers have begun investing significant resources into offering an “all of the above” childcare benefits strategy in order to attract and retain employees amidst the ongoing workforce shortage.
+PA Chamber Senior Vice President of Government Affairs Alex Halper testified before the House Children and Youth Committee, sharing that many Pennsylvania-based employers have begun investing significant resources into offering an “all of the above” childcare benefits strategy in order to attract and retain employees amidst the ongoing workforce shortage.

 During his testimony, Halper called on lawmakers to support employers in this effort by working to help reduce costs in other areas so that businesses of all sizes can afford to offer these benefits to attract new talent and grow their workforce.